List of Raja CA presidents: Committee

 Article 23 states: "In addition to the president, the management committee must contain between 9 and 15 members.
 Among them are elected: a first and a second vice-president, a general secretary and his assistant, a treasurer and his assistant and between 3 and 9 advisers.

 The president have to constitute his committee and announcing it within a period which generally does not exceed fifteen days according to article 20 of the club's statutes.
 All club positions, including president, are honorary and without any financial compensation.

 In 2020, Raja Club Athletic S.A. is created under the supervision of the Minister of Youth and Sports with a capital divided into 3000 shares.
 The Raja Club Athletic association is the majority shareholder of the S.A with 2984 shares, while a single share is granted as a loan to each member of the committee, then 16 in number.
 The shares do not belong to them, once a member leaves the committee, he must transfer his share to the association, that means that no one really owns the share.

 List of presidents

-Below is the official presidential history of Raja CA, from Hajji Ben Abadji until the present day.
+Below is the official presidential history of Raja CA, from Daoudi Ben maati until the present day.